 In cases of plantar warts, your doctor may recommend chemical treatments, freezing, burning, or laser treatment to kill the wart and allow the foot to heal.

 If you have a skin condition on your feet, don’t wait until it leads to complications.
-Contact the professional team at Alliance Foot & Ankle Specialists today — call the office for an appointment or book online.
+Contact the professional team at Alliance Foot & Ankle Specialists today — call the office .